libxengine/XEngine_Storage/README.en.md

 if you need bt protocol support,you must install bt library by vcpkg:./vcpkg.exe install libtorrent

 #### Linux
-use makefile compile,UBUNTU22.04 x64 or RockyLinux9 x64
+use makefile compile,UBUNTU22.04 or above
 Run it on the terminal
 if you need bt protocol support,you must install bt library:sudo apt install libtorrent-rasterbar-dev -y